uwex-learning-tech/sbplus-v3/README.md

 * Restructured menu and its layouts
 * Added the ability to open author's profile by clicking the author's name on the top black bar
 * Changed subtitles/captions chat bubble like button to tradition captions button
-* Changed download button icon to a cloud with an down arrow
+* Changed download button icon to a cloud with a down arrow
 * Added better error message support
 * Removed expand/contract button
 * Added toggle Widget and toggle table of contents buttons
 * Presentation no longer takes up the whole web browser's viewport
-* Menu settings are now auto save when changes are made
+* Menu settings are now automatically saved when changes are made
 * Author's profile is now loaded from the server first.
-XML data will override data from server.
+XML data will override data from the server.
 * Added more properties to manifest JSON file

 #### 3.0.1 (10/06/2016)